The History of Street Magic

 He enthralled spectators with his creative and original street magic for almost two decades.
 Such was his impact that even when he moved on and acquired renown all over the country, people continued to associate him with his typical style of performance that he had cultivated in Central Park.

-Therefore, the credit of reviving street magic belongs solely to him since he was responsible for taking up the cudgel after a long gap after the extinction of ancient shamans.
+Therefore, the credit of reviving street magic belongs solely to him since he was responsible for taking up the baton after a long gap following the extinction of the ancient shamans.

-Presently the legacy of Jeff Sheridan is being carried by his disciples David Blaine and David Copperfield as also Criss Angel all of whom have designed a versatile bag of tricks to establish themselves as successful street magicians.
+Presently the legacy of Jeff Sheridan is being carried by his disciples David Blaine, David Copperfield and Cross Angel, all of whom have designed a versatile bag of tricks to establish themselves as successful street magicians.

-While some surprise onlookers through guerrilla and endurance tricks, others rely on more traditional methods like levitation and escapism.
+While some surprise onlookers through guerrilla and endurance tricks, others rely on more traditional methods such as levitation and escapism.

-Every well known magician at some point of time in his career performs street magic.
+Every well known magician performed street magic at some point in their career.

-Whatever is their intention, it has enabled street magic with all its pros and cons to endure through the eons and retain its charm and mysticism even in this age of gadgets and contraptions.
+Whatever is their intention, it has enabled street magic with all its advantages and disadvantages to endure and retain its charm and mysticism even in this age of gadgets and contraptions.

-Don’t you think this in itself is nothing short of being an exemplary example of good magic?
+Do you not think that this in itself is nothing short of being an exemplary example of good magic?